groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 <span id="v20-upgrade-FAQ-basics-webaddrupgrade"></span>
 ### Account web address gets an upgrade

-Your GroupVine20 web address has been upgraded to http://*myacount*.groupvine.com which will take anyone to your account Email Feed.
+Your GroupVine20 web address has been upgraded to http://*myacount*.groupvine.com which will take visitors to your account Email Feed.

 <span id="v20-upgrade-FAQ-basics-feed"></span>